-If you're looking for an all-natural, vegan King Cake, then look no further than Breads On Oak.
-Founded by Sean O'Mahony and his wife Chamain in 2012, Breads On Oak is a solar-powered, eco-conscious, 100% plant-based bakery and cafe in New Orleans.
+If you're looking for an all-natural, vegan King Cake, then look no further than Breads on Oak.
+Founded by Sean O'Mahoney and his wife Chamain in 2012, Breads on Oak is an eco-conscious, 100% plant-based bakery and cafe in New Orleans.

 After serving a stint in the U.S. Marine Corps, Sean trained as a baker at the French Pastry School, where he was inspired to bring old-world bread techniques back to his hometown.
 His efforts have paid off with rave reviews, press, and accolades.

-The Traditional Cinnamon King Cake sells for about $60 and includes overnight shipping.
-Filled King Cakes sell for around $70.
+The Traditional Cinnamon King Cake sells for about $50.
+Filled King Cakes sell for around $58.
 Each cake contains around 18 to 20 one-inch slices.
 Like many bakers, Breads On Oak only ships King Cakes seasonally, beginning the first week of January.
 However, it might start earlier if demand is high, so check the company's website, and call the bakery as the season approaches.

 What Are King Cakes?

-A king cake is a ring-shaped braid of sweet yeasted dough—often baked with fillings, and topped with icing and colored sugars—that is traditionally eaten in celebration of the Epiphany, the Christian holiday that celebrates the three kings'/magi/wisemen’s visit to the baby Jesus.
+A king cake is a ring-shaped braid of sweet yeasted dough—often baked with fillings, and topped with icing and colored sugars—that is traditionally eaten in celebration of the Epiphany, a Christian holiday that celebrates the three kings'/magi/wisemen’s visit to baby Jesus.

 How Much Do King Cakes Typically Cost?